Research and Internships

 Research at APU

-Faculty members in the Department of Mathematics and Physics conduct research with several students each summer.
+Faculty members in the Department of Mathematics, Physics, and Statistics conduct research with several students each summer.
 Funding is available to pay students for their work on a research project.
 Students present the results of their work on campus at our Research Day and off campus at a conference during the following school year.
 Students interested in summer research should initiate conversations with potential research mentors by February.

 Research Experiences for Undergraduates (REUs)